decentraldynamics/react-box/README.md

 $ ganache-cli -p 8545
 ```

 Note: Disable MetaMask if you already have it installed in your browser (Chrome -> Window -> Extensions).
-We'll enable it later but lets start off simple and connect to Ganache directly for now.
+We'll enable it later but let's start off simple and connect to Ganache directly for now.

 In terminal #2:
 ```